MayaUWI/Maya.UWI.github.io/README.md

 * Did a tutorial on how to set up and display hello world with django.
 * Had multiple errors and setbacks (folder mix up and wrong path or name given).
 * Kept getting weird syntax error, scrapped app and project, kept virtual environment and retried the steps.
-* Learned tutorial was catering for 1.x.x version and the 2.x.x changed formats (path vs url) found new (https://www.codementor.io/kratos/building-an-hello-world-application-with-python-django-95sysyr6v")[tutorial]
+* Learned tutorial was catering for 1.x.x version and the 2.x.x changed formats (path vs url) found new [tutorial](https://www.codementor.io/kratos/building-an-hello-world-application-with-python-django-95sysyr6v")
-* Merged new tutorials together.The ("https://djangobook.com/installing-django/")[first tutorial] explained why and*what to watch out for but ended up googling what they meant out of confusion in some parts.And second mentioned in point before, helped with the displaying "Hello,world".
+* Merged new tutorials together.The [first tutorial]("https://djangobook.com/installing-django/") explained why and*what to watch out for but ended up googling what they meant out of confusion in some parts.And second mentioned in point before, helped with the displaying "Hello,world".
 However need to review it to understand the process more.
 * Completed 1st task and 1/5 of second.

 ### 2nd October 2018